The Local-Global Conjecture is False for Generalized Circle Packings: Octahedral Packing

 \begin{lemma} Let $(a, b, c, d, e ,f)$ be a primitive integral sextuple.
 If $2w \equiv 2 \bmod 8$, then the odd curvatures are both $1$ or both $5$ mod $8$.
 If $2w \equiv 6 \bmod 8$, the the odd curvatures are both $3$ or both $7$ mod $8$. \end{lemma} \begin{proof} Choose $a$ as odd and $b, c$ such that $b \not\equiv c \bmod 8$.
 Because the residues modulo 8 of the even diagonals are the same, $b + c \equiv b + e \equiv 2w \bmod 8$.
 Then since $bc \equiv 0 \bmod 8$, $ab+ac+bc\equiv a(b+c) \equiv 2aw \bmod 8$ and $v_2(ab+ac+bc) = 1$.
 Thus $ab + ac + bc = 2m^2$ with $m$ odd, which implies $ab + ac + bc \equiv 2aw \equiv 2 \bmod 8$.
 When $2w \equiv 2 \bmod 8$, $a \equiv 1 \; \text{or} \; 5 \bmod 8$; when $2w \equiv 6 \bmod 8$, $a \equiv 3 \; \text{or} \; 7 \bmod 8$.
 Because $a+f \equiv 2w \bmod 8$, in all cases $a \equiv f \bmod 8$. \end{proof}

 The following lemma is the analogue of Proposition 3.1 in \cite{HKRS}.

 \begin{lemma} Let $(a, b, c, d, e ,f)$ be a primitive integral sextuple.
-The sum of the curvatures of any two tangent circles is not congruent to $5,7 \bmod 8$. \end{lemma} \begin{proof} Choose $a$ as odd, and $b$, $c$ are two circles tangent to $a$ and to each other.
+The sum of the curvatures of any two tangent circles is not congruent to $5,7 \bmod 8$. \end{lemma} \begin{proof} Suppose that $a, b, c$ are curvatures of mutually tangent circles with $a$ odd and $b, c$ even.
 We know $ab+ac+bc = 2m^2$ where $m$ is a positive integer.
 Then